 I often explain that being a law dean, especially now, is little different from the skill-set honed over two decades running a research center focused on legal aspects of public policy reform.
 Over the last several years the economic issues and challenges posed to law practice in all sectors, the shifting demands for legal services, the impact of technology, changing demographics and other factors have forced the business models behind the practice to undergo continuing change.
 The pressures facing the profession have joined what had been a quieter discussion ruminating for a long time about legal education reform.
 Now that discussion is a front-and-center debate within the academy, the profession, the media and most recently with President Obama offering an opinion, perhaps the government.

-- a profession that protects rule of law, ensures that all people have access to civil and criminal legal services, and ensures a sustainable tomorrow across the globe.
+This is the best time to be a law dean.
+There will always be pressures and demands from multiple constituencies and while the economic challenges may be greater than in the past, the chance to thoughtfully work together with smart and creative groups of professionals to develop innovative initiatives that will lay a foundation today for lawyering in the future is too great an opportunity to pass up.
+The legal education experience we provide today is the investment for the future of our profession - a profession that protects rule of law, ensures that all people have access to civil and criminal legal services, and ensures a sustainable tomorrow across the globe.
 Similar to legal aspects of public policy reform, there is not one “right way” to accomplish meaningful reform.
 Dozens of different approaches have already been adopted and are being implemented in law schools across the country and more will be introduced.
 This is the time for law schools to be laboratories of innovation and reform, to learn from each other and to continue to develop and refine new approaches to foundational doctrinal and skills education needed to produce the lawyers of tomorrow.
 The tag line used often by those in government “There is no higher calling,” seems to be equally applicable now to law school deans who have access to a special platform to foster sustainability.

 Lincoln's Gettysburg Address helped secure the focus on equality and democracy in American constitutional thought.
 What interests me about the pre-Civil War cemetery dedication addresses is that they, too, spoke to constitutional values.
 Garry Wills' magnificent book about the Gettysburg Address began by talking about Justice Joseph Story's 1831 address at Mount Auburn's dedication.
 But the rest -- even Ralph Waldo Emerson's 1855 address at Sleepy Hollow Cemetery -- haven't received much attention.
 Down the road I want to talk about Emerson's address, because it is out of keeping with most of the others (no surprise).
 Right now I want to talk about the address that New York politician Daniel Dewey Barnard delivered at Albany's rural cemetery in 1844.